Note: This variant has not been sufficiently evaluated by a GET-Evidence editor.

 Edited in this revision:

-Associated with thicker hair, common in Chinese and Japanese individuals and thought to be Asian-specific.
+Associated with thicker hair, found in Chinese and Japanese samples.

 Other variants in this gene are associated with effect on hair thickness.
 Polyphen gives possible functional effect.